Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Two-body demonstrations

-The $p$-wave results, presented in the same fashion as the $s$-wave results, are collected in Figs.~\ref{fig:Pwave_ave_error_2dim}, \ref{fig:Pwave_poles_tests} and \ref{fig:Pwave_error_1dim_tests}.
+The $p$-wave results, presented in the same fashion as the $s$-wave results, are collected in Fig.~\ref{fig:Pwave_ave_error_2dim} and additional figures in the SM~\cite{Zhang:2024gac_SM}.
 The 5-dimensional parameter space is defined as $\lamtwo \in [-3, -0.5 ]$, $\LAMtwo \in [150, 250]$ MeV, $\Ein \in [0, 20]$ MeV, and both $\Re E$ and $\Im E $ $\in [-50, 50]$ MeV.
-The training points are sampled using LHS with the same ranges for $\Ein$, $\lamtwo$, and $\LAMtwo$, but a narrower range for $\Re E \sim [-20, 20]$ MeV. $\Im E^{tr}_\alpha$ is again fixed to $3$ or $30$ MeV.
+The training points are sampled using LHS with the same ranges for $\Ein$, $\lamtwo$, and $\LAMtwo$, but a narrower range for $\Re E \sim [-20, 20]$ MeV. $\Im E^\mathrm{tr}_\alpha$ is again fixed to $3$ or $30$ MeV.
 When testing the averaged emulation performance, $\lambda$, $\LAMtwo$, and $\Ein$ are sampled randomly 200 times in the parameter space for each $E$ in the complex $E$ plane.
-We provide results at two test points to probe two types of emulations: one with a bound state and the other with a resonance.
-The parameter values can be found in the title of each sub-figure.
+I provide results at two test points in the SM~\cite{Zhang:2024gac_SM} to probe two types of emulations: one with a bound state and the other with a resonance.
+The parameter values can be found in the title of each sub-figure therein.

 Again, the general behaviors are similar to those in the $s$-wave case.
 One difference is that the errors for the resonance pole positions and residues are generally larger than those for the bound states, as they are located further below the real axis.